Sophietje/Verification-Tool-Overview/Tools/Synthesiser/Strix.md

 #### Related tools (tools mentioned or compared to in the paper):
 Compared to in the CAV '18 paper: [PARTY](PARTY.md), [BoSy](BoSy.md), [[LTLSYNT]]

+#### Meta
+:: LTL
+:: Synthesis
+:: Automaton
+:: PV4 :: synthesises a controller for an LTL formula